bianca9901/cheers-quiz/README.md

 ### **First-Time Visitor Goals:**

-* As a first-time visitor my goal is to find out what this website is about so that I can learn more.

-* As a first-time visitor my goal is to know what my current score is so that I know my level.
-Therefore I take this quiz.
+* As a first-time visitor my goal is to do the quiz so that I can test my current language knowledge.

 ### **Returning Visitor Goals:**